ddev/ddev.com/src/content/blog/moving-cms-sites-around-local-servers.md

 **On the source server** (can be DDEV or anywhere else):

 1. Dump the database.
-If the source project is in DDEV, this means just doing an `ddev export-db --file=/path/to/sitename.db.sql.gz` If you’re on a server or elsewhere, and assuming a single database, you can `mysqldump <databasename> | gzip >/path/to/sitename.db.sql.gz`
+If the source project is in DDEV, this means running `ddev export-db --file=/path/to/sitename.db.sql.gz`.
+If you’re on a server or elsewhere, and assuming a single database, you can `mysqldump <databasename> | gzip >/path/to/sitename.db.sql.gz`.
-2. Tar up the user-generated files: `cd public/fileadmin && tar -czf /path/to/<sitename>_fileadmin.tar.gz .` (Note that the user-generated files must _not_ be checked into Git.)
+2. Tar up the user-generated files: `cd public/fileadmin && tar -czf /path/to/<sitename>_fileadmin.tar.gz .`.
+(The user-generated files must _not_ be checked into Git.)
 3. Verify that the `/config` and (optionally) `/var/labels` directories are checked into your Git repository.
 These are directories which may have been created by sitebuilder actions, but they’re _code_.
-(Nothing else in /var should be checked in.)
+(Nothing else in `/var` should be checked in.)
 4. Make sure your code has been checked in and pushed properly.

 **On the target server** (which can be DDEV or anything else):